 I’m obviously NOT an expert but this is how I plan to minimise my children’s risk of exposure to lead and other harmful substances in their toys.
 Purchase toys made in the USA and in the EU, using quality materials, preferably unpainted/ unstained wood and organic fabrics (Etsy is a treasure trove for non-toxic wooden toys but be aware of the seller’s reputation).
 Minimise exposure to plastic or questionable materials where possible, though the Lego and Playmobil toys will stay.
 I also plan on keeping a more watchful eye on printed materials and books that Olivia is so fond of putting in her mouth.
 Board books are not suitable teething toys.
 And something I’ve long wanted to do but continue to put off for no good reason- make some of the kids’ toys.

 Two books I’ve come across recently to aid in that capacity, that are really exciting (perhaps only to me?).
 The first is to satisfy Alex’s obsession with zoo life.
 Knit Your Own Zoo, by Sally Muir.
 We purchased it last week and, to say that he is ecstatic about it, would be an understatement.
 The second will be released next month.
 The Making of a Rag Doll, by Jess Brown- complete with patterns for making your very own Jess Brown ragdoll and clothing.
 Perhaps you’ve noticed my obsession with Jess Brown dolls?
-I simply cannot spend over $200 on one though, especially not for a one year old with a penchant for tearing stuff apart.
+I simply cannot spend over $200 on one right now though, especially not for a one year old with a penchant for tearing stuff apart.
 I’ve found a great online store, Organic Cotton Plus, for organic fabrics and notions that appears to be very reasonably priced too.

 So, stay tuned on that front because I plan on sharing my efforts at non-toxic toy making with you.
 I’m also going to be reviewing the books I mentioned- let’s see if I can manage to wrangle an advanced copy of that Jess Brown book!